jaychu/fpl-api-graphql/README.md

 # fpl-api-graphql

-A GraphQL node wrapper for the Fantasy Premier League (fantasy.premierleague.com) REST apis.
+A fork of Thomas Grey's GraphQL node wrapper for the Fantasy Premier League (fantasy.premierleague.com) REST apis.
+Note that my caching time is reduced from 2 hours to 5 seconds and there will be other definitions and resolvers built specific for my own custom application.

 [![npm](https://img.shields.io/npm/v/fpl-api-graphql.svg)](https://www.npmjs.com/package/fpl-api-graphql)